World Languages Department Philosophy

 SAINT FRANCIS PREP

-The scope and purpose of foreign language learning have been updated in recent years.
-The successful acquisition of a foreign language is not necessarily rote memorization of verbs and their endings, nor grammatical concepts that cannot be applied to everyday life.
-In line with The American Council of Teachers of Foreign Languages and NYS Board of Regents, the Foreign Language Department of Saint Francis Prep has undertaken the task of applying those standards to our daily instruction in the classroom.
-It is through these widely accepted standards that we endeavor to make the learning of a foreign language in our society useful and enjoyable to all of our students.
+The scope and purpose of World Language learning have been updated in recent years.
+The successful acquisition of a world language is not necessarily rote memorization of verbs and their endings, nor grammatical concepts that cannot be applied to everyday life.
+In line with The American Council of Teachers of Foreign Languages and NYS Board of Regents, the World Language Department of Saint Francis Prep has undertaken the task of applying those standards to our daily instruction in the classroom.
+It is through these widely accepted standards that we endeavor to make the learning of a world language in our society useful and enjoyable to all of our students.

-The five main areas of learning a foreign language are as follows:
+The five main areas of learning a world language are as follows:

 --Communication, Cultures, Connections, Comparisons, and Communities